MaximevdHeijden/PNM-RFB-electrode/README.md

 PNM-RFB-electrode is an open-source code written in Python using the open-source software OpenPNM.

 ## Installation
 The scripts and functions in this folder use OpenPNM version 3.0.0. which can be installed using [OpenPNM documentation](https://openpnm.org/installation.html) and are written for Windows.
-To change the current version to OpenPNM version 3.0.0, [Gitkraken](https://www.gitkraken.com/) can be used.
 Before running the code, minor adjustments need to be made to the OpenPNM documentation, which can be found in the “READ Me – OpenPNM changes” file.
 For the installation of OpenPNM from scratch:

 1. Download [Anaconda](https://www.anaconda.com/download/) and follow the installment procedure.
 The open-source Anaconda Distribution is the easiest way to perform Python/R data science and machine learning on Linux, Windows, and Mac OS X. Python is used as the programming language in this project and Spyder can be used as editor.